LEARNAcademy/syllabus/javascript/intro.md

 // output: "l"
 ```

 There are many common actions that developers want to preform.
-To keep us from reinventing the wheel, the JavaScript language has a bunch of pre-made functionality that can be used on Strings.
-These are called **built-in methods**.
-The built-in methods often rely on properties that are innate to the data type of string.
+To keep us from reinventing the wheel, the JavaScript language has a bunch of pre-made functionality called **built-in methods**.
+The built-in methods often rely on properties that are innate to the given data type.
 Often the methods require additional information called an **argument** that gets passed into a set of parentheses after the method name.

 ```javascript
 var greeting = "hello"